How do I learn Tai Chi?

 What does it cost?

-Membership fees are set by the association in the relevant country or region and may be paid by the month, by the quarter or by the year.
+Contributions are set by the association in the relevant country or region and may be paid by the month, by the quarter or by the year.
 There are special rates for students, seniors and those unable to pay the full amount due to financial hardship.
-Your membership entitles you to attend as many available classes as you’d like, in your area or abroad.
+Your contribution entitles you to attend as many available classes as you’d like, in your area or abroad.
 You are not limited to just a specific class or instructor.
-If you happen to be travelling, members are welcome to visit classes at any of our approximately 500 locations in some 27 countries.
+If you happen to be travelling, participants are welcome to visit classes at any of our approximately 500 locations in some 27 countries.

-Since all our instructors are volunteers, membership fees are used to pay operating costs such as advertising and rent.
+Since all our instructors are volunteers, contributions are used to pay operating costs such as advertising and rent.

 Is there more after the beginner course?